StatCan/egp-crn/docs/source/road_network_collapse/meshblock_creation.rst

 :``crn``: Copy of ``crn`` with highly visible symbology for quickly identifying erroneous features to edit without
           having to individually query each one.
 Intended to have a definition query applied using one of the validation attributes (i.e. ``"v101" = 1``).
-:``CanVec Hydro``: Reference WMS to help identify features which may be aligned to CanVec Hydro.
 :``Esri Satellite``: Reference WMS for recent imagery context.

 Validations